tn3w/ProtonVPN-IPs/README.md

 4. `protonvpn_entry_ips.json` - A JSON array containing the unique entry IP addresses used by ProtonVPN servers.

+5. `protonvpn_entry_ips.txt` - A plain text file with one IP address per line, making it easy to use in scripts or other tools that expect a simple list format.

-5. `protonvpn_subdomains.json` - A JSON array containing unique subdomains used by ProtonVPN servers.
+6. `protonvpn_subdomains.json` - A JSON array containing unique subdomains used by ProtonVPN servers.

 ## Token Authentication